 We are interested in various forms of distributed secure computation, especially smart contract platforms such as Ethereum.
 If your organization has a need to integrate existing or custom server software and/or users with distributed secure computation, Micronautics Research can deliver a polyglot solution based on code written using many languages, libraries and runtimes.

 Mike Slinn is leading the charge with the following libraries right now:

 web3jis a lightweight, reactive, somewhat type-safe Java and Android library.

 web3j-scalais a lightweight and idiomatic Scala wrapper we wrote around

 consuela, a 100% Scala Ethereum library, and its cousin,

 sbt-ethereum.
 Check out the documentation!

-The intention is to use one of these libraries to provide the Ethereum interface for
+The intention is to use some of these libraries to build

 beth, a better Ethereum client.